Automate Commit Linting and Package Releases with GitHub Actions

 - Create an NPM_TOKEN at npmjs.com with automation permissions.

-- Store it in Github Actions secrets as
+- Store it in GitHub Actions secrets as

-NPM_TOKENatSettings -> Secrets and variables -> Actions - By default Github Actions cannot create PRs.
+NPM_TOKENatSettings -> Secrets and variables -> Actions - By default GitHub Actions cannot create PRs.
 Enable read/write Actions permissions under

-Settings -> Actions -> General -> Enable "Read and write permissions" - GitHub provides
+Settings -> Actions -> General -> Enable "Read and write permissions" - GitHub provides a

-GITHUB_TOKENautomatically (no need to manually create one).
+GitHub_TOKENautomatically (no need to manually create one).
 You must create manually if you need:- accces across multiple repos

-- permissions beyond GITHUB_TOKEN
+- permissions beyond GitHub_TOKEN

-- Github Apps or user PAT integrations
+- GitHub Apps or user PAT integrations

-How the workflow work
+How does the workflow work?

 -